Britain's Got the Pop Factor... and Possibly a New Celebrity Jesus Christ Soapstar Superstar Strictly on Ice: Critical reception

-Writing for The Guardian, Stephen Brook felt that the special "did not fall flat or over-reach itself", and was "so well produced that it looked and sounded exactly like The X Factor".
+Writing for The Guardian, Stephen Brook praised the special, writing that it "did not fall flat or over-reach itself", and was "so well produced that it looked and sounded exactly like The X Factor".
 He felt that Cat Deeley "trashing her nice girl image" by swearing at the audience was his favourite moment.

 Geraldine McQueen

-Geraldine McQueen is the fictional singer-songwriter from Britain's Got The Pop Factor... played by Peter Kay as a parody of the generic talent show winner.
+Gerald "Gerry" King aka Geraldine McQueen is the fictional singer-songwriter from Britain's Got The Pop Factor... played by Peter Kay as a parody of the generic talent show winner.

 Backstory

-She grew up as a male named Gerald King.
+Geraldine grew up as a male named Gerald King.
 As an adult, Gerald became a piano player on one of the Northern Irish ferries.
 Always believing that she was in the wrong body, Geraldine underwent a painful gender reassignment surgery in Bangkok under the watchful eyes of Dr Fungmewow, claiming, "he certainly knew his onions..."
 Her home life was poor though, as after her mother found a young Gerry cross-dressing, she stated that she didn't want anything to do with her son, saying "she is no son of mine!"
 However, during the final of Britain's Got The Pop Factor..., Geraldine's mother battled with her terminal HIV and inner-dislike for her child, but came to the studio on an IKEA flatbed trolley to support her.
 Geraldine's father died when she was younger.